AlainParadis/HEAL610/lit-review.md

 Embedding WIL as a learning model in the Program of Study ensures it persists.
 It also improves quality, notwithstanding institutional changes or budgetary constraints.
 Institutional recognition of WIL as a learning model in the Graphic Design program contributes to its quality {% cite mcrae_work-integrated_2018 patrick_wil_2008 rosenbaum_planned_2018 %}.
 With WIL embedded in the program, the college can measure quality through its institutional key performance indicators such as retention graduation, and post-graduation sector-specific employment rates.
 These results allow stakeholders to respond with adjustments to WIL practice in a continuous improvement process {% cite deming_pdsa_nodate bobby_abcs_2014 %}.
 Formalizing the inclusion of WIL in the Graphic Design program bolsters its quality into the future.
 This demonstrates a commitment by the college to endorse WIL as part of its vision of experiential learning.

 To read:
+-   {% cite tezcan_scaffolded_2020 %}: this is specifically about a design program.
+-   {% cite meth_design_2022 %}: this is specifically about a design program.
 -   {% cite bosco_embedding_2014 %}
 -   {% cite doolan_benefits_2019 %}
 -   {% cite dorland_entrepreneurial_2020 %}